the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ## No Pop-up in headset to connect
 ----

-Several things could cause this issue, One solution could simply be to make sure a guardian is set up and active when looking, a temporary one is fine, else make sure to check you installed the Drivers properly if on windows from Step 3 of https://sidequestvr.com/setup-howto .
+Several things could cause this issue the cable being the most common, However another solution could simply be to make sure a guardian is set up and active when looking, a temporary one is fine, else make sure to check you installed the Drivers properly if on windows from Step 3 of https://sidequestvr.com/setup-howto .

 ----